bitextor/bleualign-cpp/README.md

 ### Usage

-Bleualign-cpp takes two files containing texts in two different languages and aligns them to produce a parallel text.
-To this end, it also needs a translation of one of these text files.
+Bleualign-cpp takes two texts in two different languages and aligns them to produce parallel sentences.
+To this end, it also needs a translation of one of these texts.

 Input format is `url1 <tab> url2 <tab> text1 <tab> text2 <tab> text1translated` per line.
 Every text column is encoded as base64.
 After decoding text columns, they should contain a single sentence per line.
 The translation (`text1translated`) should correspond line-by-line with the original text (`text1`).

 Bleualign-cpp outputs aligned sentences to standard output.
 Output format is: `url1 <tab> url2 <tab> source_sentence <tab> target_sentence <tab> score` per line.

-##### Required Parameters
-* **--documents** - Input file that contains one document pair per line, format described above
+Bleualign receives input by stdin and writes output to stdout.

 ##### Optional Parameters
 * **--bleu_threshold** - Sentence-level BLEU score threshold (Default: 0.0)